querkmachine/FSFrontEndDocs/tools/browser-support.md

 title: Browser and device support
 ---

-Browser support requirements differ depending on the needs of the project, however we typically build only for browsers that are still officially supported by their vendors.
+Browser support requirements differ depending on the needs of the project, however, we typically build only for browsers that are still officially supported by their vendors.
 (This means you don't need to support IE8 anymore, thank god.)

 |  |IE 9|IE 10|IE 11|Edge|Chrome|Firefox|Safari|
 |:-|:----:|:-----:|:-----:|:-----:|:----:|:-----:|:----:|